 We completed the mechanical installation and provided a detailed radiator output schedule for the onsite trades to install a correctly sized new radiator system in the farmhouse and upgraded radiators for the cottage.

-We completed the final system commissioning and handover.
+We completed the final system commissioning and handover on this Heat Pump Installation in Devon.

 - Both properties are now warm and have low heating costs.
 The gentle heat provided by the heat pump will protect the building fabric and minimise risk of damp.